sgluss/hugoSite/samHomePage/content/posts/AFM2018-Round1.md

 ## **Credits roll:**
 Huge Thanks go out to:
 **Rhett Whitehill** for helping me flush everything out of the van.
 Can't race if you can't get there!
-**Mike Marocco** for spending his Friday night helping me get AFM-spec number plates in vinyl at the last possible minute
+**Mike Marocco** for spending his Friday night helping me get AFM-spec number plates in vinyl at the last possible minute. find his other work here: https://www.instagram.com/rallygraphicswraps/
 **Brian Grabianowski** for being the best goddamn crew chief and drinking buddy a racer could ask for
 **Dave Thomas and Jeanne Marie** for their hospitality (Dave rode to 3 podium finished himself!)
 **Anayeli Mora** for her bottomless patience